rattletat/wg-gesucht-social-experiment/README.md

 Web scraper and automated tool written in Java for sending personalized messages on [wg-gesucht.de].

-Use it only for scientific purposes.
+Use it for scientific purposes only.
 Be responsible and consider ethical and legal issues.

 Not maintained.